drweskiego/winter/docs/_posts/2018-06-30-once-again.md

 @Configuration
 public class ApplicationConfig {
     @Bean
+    @Description("Handles all book related use-cases")
     public BookService bookService() {
         return new BookServiceImpl(bookRepository());
     }

     @Bean
-    public BookRepository bookRepository() {
+    @Description("Provides access to data from the Books table") public BookRepository bookRepository() {
         return new JdbcBookService(dataSource());
     }

     @Bean
-    public DataSource dataSource() {
+    @Description("Data-source for the underlying RDB we are using") public DataSource dataSource() {
         BasicDataSource ds = new BasicDataSource();
         ds.setDriverClassName("org.postgresql.Driver");